soyarsauce/silverstripe-codesniffer/README.md

 NOTE: Beware, running this on a whole silverstripe installation takes to long to be worth it.
 Use it on your mysite module or target specific directories.

+## Install for Mac OS X

+After you have installed PHP Codesniffer via pear, you should have a pear folder in your home directory, example:

+     /Users/stig/pear

+git clone this repository into the PHP Codesniffer standards directory:

+     git clone git://github.com/stojg/silverstripe-codesniffer.git /Users/slindqvist/pear/share/pear/PHP/CodeSniffer/Standards/SilverStripe

+If you are primary developing SilverStripe projects, you can set a couple of PHP CS settings as default:

+     phpcs --config-set default_standard SilverStripe
+     phpcs --config-set report_width 120
+     phpcs --config-set encoding utf-8
+     phpcs --config-set tab_width 4

+With this setup you only need run phpcs like this:

+     phpcs cms

 ## Contribution